 Taking the city of Bangkok, for instance, a few blocks away from the vibrant city center, glitzy malls and go-go bars, located one of the world’s oldest and largest slums where over 100,000 people are living way below the poverty line.

 This baffling disparity is one of the many reasons why governments and municipalities are scouting for solutions that will ease the burgeoning urban challenges while providing its residents with basic life needs.
 Combining this agenda with digital technology, the term “Smart Cities” came to the public consciousness, but it has mostly been in the theoretical and conceptual senses.

-Smart City, by definition, is an urban area that uses different types of IoT and sensors to collect data, analyze and interpret to gain meaningful insights in real-time.
+Smart City, by definition, is an urban area that uses different types of IoT and sensors to collect data, analyze and interpret to gain meaningful insights in real time.
 The goal is to improve the quality of life of residents and visitors while increasing the city’s own sustainability and efficiency.

 The good news is that over these past few years, we are starting to see more tangible initiatives being deployed, thanks to the advancement of technology that allows the cities to be “smart”.
-From Internet of Things (IoT), sensors and mobility to connected infrastructure, open data collection and cloud computing, smart cities are no longer the wave of the future.
+From the Internet of Things (IoT), sensors and mobility to connected infrastructure, open data collection and cloud computing, smart cities are no longer the waves of the future.

 Through the push of public and private sectors, the deployment of these digital cities is burgeoning in hundreds of locations around the world.
 McKinsey estimated that the smart city industry is projected to be a $400 billion market by 2020, with 600 cities worldwide.
 These cities are expected to generate 60% of the world's GDP by 2025.

 Realizing these pressing urban challenges, thousands of cities worldwide have begun to deploy smart city initiatives.
 In Asia, China is leading the pack with smart city initiatives amounting to a staggering 500 pilots, thanks to the push from the private-sector giants.